gnello/in-memory-file-storage-server/doc/filesystem.md

 concerns.
 If the file is locked, then the writing will fail.

 #### Write a file that is locked, but we own the lock
-In this case, no other threads can write the file, that means that his reference count must be equal to one.
+In this case, no other threads can write the file, that means that his reference count should be equal to one.
 Thus, the file can be written without additional concerns.

 ### Close a file
 ```c
 extern int gnl_simfs_file_system_close(struct gnl_simfs_file_system *file_system, int fd, unsigned int pid);
 ```
-A successful closing of a file decrease his reference count by one.
+A successful closing of a file decreases his reference count by one.
 If the file is locked by the invoking thread, then it will be unlocked.

 ### Remove a file